Tram: By region

-Trams are in a period of growth, with about 800 tram systems operating around the world, 10 or so new systems being opened each year, and many being gradually extended.
+Trams are in a period of growth, with about 400 tram systems operating around the world, several new systems being opened each year, and many being gradually extended.
 Some of these systems date from the late 19th or early 20th centuries.
-In the past 20 years their numbers have been augmented by modern tramway or light rail systems in cities that had discarded this form of transport.
+In the past 20 years their numbers have been augmented by modern tramway or light rail systems in cities that had abandoned this form of transport.
 There have also been some new tram systems in cities that never previously had them.

-Tramways with tramcars (British English) or street railways with streetcars (North American English) were common throughout the industrialised world in the late 19th and early 20th centuries but they had disappeared from most British, Canadian, French and US cities by the mid-20th century.
+Tramways with trams (British English) or street railways with streetcars (North American English) were common throughout the industrialised world in the late 19th and early 20th centuries but they had disappeared from most British, Canadian, French and US cities by the mid-20th century.
+After World War II most Australian cities also began to replace their trams with buses, but Melbourne defied the trend, opening new tram lines even in the mid-1950s.
+By the 1970s Melbourne was the only Australian city with a major tram network.

-By contrast, trams in parts of continental Europe continued to be used by many cities, although there were contractions in some countries, including the Netherlands.
+By contrast, trams in parts of continental Europe continued to be used by many cities, although there were declines in some countries, including the Netherlands.

-Since 1980 trams have returned to favour in many places, partly because their tendency to dominate the roadway, formerly seen as a disadvantage, is now considered to be a merit since it raises the visibility of public transport (encouraging car users to change their mode of travel), and enables streets to be reconfigured to give more space to pedestrians, making cites more pleasant places to live.
+Since 1980 trams have returned to favour in many places, partly because their tendency to dominate the roadway, formerly seen as a disadvantage, is considered to be a merit since it raises the visibility of public transport (encouraging car users to change their mode of travel), and enables streets to be reconfigured to give more space to pedestrians, making cites more pleasant places to live.
 New systems have been built in the United States, United Kingdom, Ireland, Italy, France, Australia and many other countries.

-In Milan, Italy, the old "Ventotto" trams are considered by its inhabitants a "symbol" of the city.
+In Milan, Italy, the old "Ventotto" trams are considered a "symbol" of the city.
 The same can be said of trams in Melbourne in general, but particularly the iconic W class.
 The Toronto streetcar system had similarly become an iconic symbol of the city, operating the largest network in the Americas as well as the only large-scale tram system in Canada (not including light rail systems, or heritage lines).

 Major tram and light rail systems

-Current systems
+Existing systems

-The largest tram (classic tram, streetcar, straßenbahn) and fast tram (light rail, stadtbahn) networks in the world by route length (as of 2016) are:
+The largest tram (classic tram, streetcar, straßenbahn) and fast tram (light rail, stadtbahn) networks in the world by route length as of 2016 are: